Yvonne Enakhena

 Yvonne Enakhena is a Nigerian actress and film producer.

 Education

 Enakhena holds a degree in Theatre and Media Arts from University of Lagos.

 Career

-On her career path she claimed to be sexually harassed when seeking a role, Yvonne Enakhena started acting in 2012.
+On her career path she claimed to have been sexually harassed when seeking a role.
+Yvonne Enakhena started acting in 2012.
 She got popular for her character role in the series Hotel Majestic.
 In 2017, she produced her own movie titled Trace.